 In the end, I moved to a rural area for unrelated reasons but found that there, removed from the constant reminders of all of the material things I wasn't even sure I wanted, I felt much less compelled to "keep up".

 In my opinion, similar to the bombardment by advertisers is the influence of others who are big consumers.
 The solution to this influence may be individual; for some it may be removing themselves from the temptation while for others simply defining their priorities, setting, and updating goals routinely may be enough.
 In cases where you're surrounded with people who have a lot of "things", it's sometimes helpful to remember that those people may have a mountain of debt, they may have no savings, they may have to work endlessly just for the purpose of paying off all of those possessions and never have a vacation or other things you value.

 5. Don't Let Spending Dominate Your Leisure and Socialization Time

 Another important step in your plan to spend less is to evaluate your leisure time.
 Again, there are many money saving tips for finding the most affordable entertainment that can reduce your costs but there are more general concepts and behaviors that can refocus your time on socialization and relaxation.
 Think about the activities you choose and whether or not they put too much emphasis on spending money.

 As an example, for many people shopping is recreation.
 It takes up time, it can be social, and acquiring new things can sometimes be fun.
 However, it's very spending focused.
 It's likely that the more you look, the more you'll end up buying.
-Therefore, if you can transition shopping from a leisure pursuit to a purpose driven and planned activity, you've made huge strides in controlling your spending.
+Therefore, if you can transition shopping from a leisure pursuit to a purpose driven and planned activity, you will have made huge strides in controlling your spending.

 Making lists and condensing all shopping for the week into a single trip are tactics that can help.
 Finding other activities to do with friends or family members rather than shopping is critical as well.